 Klink and Slim were just another couple of daring young aviators until

 May 21, 1927, when Slim - Charles A. Lindbergh - landed in France

 New York to Paris.

 As the 50th anniversary of the flight approached, writer Jack Keasler

 of Commerce invited him to that year's Old Settlers Reunion.
 Klink

-flew (commercially) to San Antonio, where then Camp
+flew (commercially) to San Antonio, where then Camp Wood Mayor Austin

-airport and escorted him to Real County.
+and escorted him to Real County.

 To give Camp

 Wood another tourist attraction, the chamber attached a large

 model airplane to the front of their building in such a way that it

 plane ended up in the local museum, which also has the wooden propeller

 Lindbergh and Klink left behind.